Multiple target tracking based on sets of trajectories: Relation with other MTT models

-In this section, we relate the proposed approach and the RFS filtering model based on unlabelled targets.
-We first provide a theorem for obtaining the multitarget PDF on the set of targets at a particular time given a multitrajectory PDF.
-This process resembles marginalisation of PDFs in vector spaces \cite{Sarkka_book13}. \begin{thm} Given the multitrajectory PDF $\pi\left(\cdot\right)$ of $\mathbf{X}$, the multitarget filtering PDF $\pi_{\tau}^{k}\left(\cdot\right)$ of $\tau^{k}\left(\mathbf{X}\right)$ is given by
+This section relates the proposed approach to the multitarget filtering approach based on sets of targets.
+We first provide a theorem for obtaining the multitarget density of the set of targets at a particular time given a multitrajectory density.
+This process resembles marginalisation of densities in vector spaces \cite{Sarkka_book13}. \begin{thm} Given the multitrajectory density $\pi\left(\cdot\right)$ of $\mathbf{X}$, the multitarget filtering density $\pi_{\tau}^{k}\left(\cdot\right)$ of $\tau^{k}\left(\mathbf{X}\right)$ is given by

 where